Persistent nodal magnon-photon polariton in ferromagnetic heterostructures: NM FI NM heterostructure

 Thereby, $H_y\equiv H_{0y}$ and $E_x\equiv E_{0x}$ are uniform across the thin insulator layer.
 On the other hand, when $x > d_F$ and $x < -d_F$, the electromagnetic fields

 where ``$+$" and ``$-$" stand for $x>d_F$ and $x<-d_F$, respectively.
 Therefore, $H_y\approx H_{0y}e^{-{\rm sgn}(x)(x-{\rm sgn}(x) d_F)/\delta}$ outside of the insulator.

+The electric field can be either in-plane $E_z\hat{\bf z}$ or out-of-plane $E_x\hat{\bf x}$.
+The in-plane electric field $E_z\hat{\bf z}$ is continuous at the interfaces, penetrating and driving the eddy current in the NMs.
 Figure~\ref{figure2}(a) addresses the skin effect of the electric field $E_z$, generated by waves propagating along the $\hat{\bf z}$-direction, with a finite leakage into the adjacent NMs.
 Such electric field drives the eddy currents that exhibit an oscillatory decay over the skin depth $|\delta|$ from the NM$|$I interfaces.
-In contrast, the $x$-component of the electric field is discontinuous because of the discontinuity of the dielectric properties across the interfaces, which results in the accumulation of bound charges, as depicted in Fig.~\ref{figure2}(b).
+On the other hand, the out-of-plane electric field $E_x\hat{\bf x}$ induces charge accumulation at the upper and lower NM layers, which generates the voltage across the insulator.
+Due to the charge accumulation, this electric field vanishes inside the NMs, which only exist in the insulator layer.
+As depicted in Fig.~\ref{figure2}(b), the $x$-component of the electric field is discontinuous because of the discontinuity of the dielectric properties across the interfaces, which results in the accumulation of bound charges.

 With the photon dispersion \eqref{photon_dispersion}, we now quantize the photon magnetic fields in terms of operators.
 To this end, we interpret our model by LC circuits, as shown in Fig.~\ref{figure2}(a).
 We note again that since the NM$|$I$|$NM heterostructure is isotropic in the $y$-$z$ plane, without losing generality, we focus on the wave propagation along the $\hat{\bf z}$-direction.
 To convert our model system to the equivalent LC circuit representation, we introduce the voltage $V$ across the thickness of the heterostructure and total current $I$ per unit length along the $\hat{\bf y}$-direction.
-From the spatial profile of the electric fields in Fig.~\ref{figure2}(a) and (b), the voltage is only contributed by the $x$-component of the electric field, i.e., $V=\int{\rm d}x E_x=2E_{0x}d_F$.
-The current $I=\oint {\bf B}\cdot d{\bf l}$ follows Amp\`ere's circuital Law, for which we select an integration route traversing the insulator in the $x$-$y$ plane.
+From the spatial profile of the electric fields in Fig.~\ref{figure2}(a) and (b), the voltage is only contributed by the out-of-plane $x$-component of the electric field, i.e., $V=\int{\rm d}x E_x=2E_{0x}d_F$.
+The in-plane component of the electric field drives the eddy current.
+The total current $I=\oint {\bf B}\cdot d{\bf l}$ follows Amp\`ere's circuital Law, for which we select an integration route traversing the insulator in the $x$-$y$ plane.
 The width of this route along the $\hat{\bf y}$-direction is set to the unit length and extends to infinite along the $\hat{\bf x}$-direction.
 Considering the localization of the magnetic stray field, we arrive at $I=H_{0y}$.